UT-Tom/frostedglasscss/README.md

 ## Conclusion

 Obviously using technique #1 would produce a bit more load time, but check out technique #2.
 On a slower windows computer running chrome, technique #2 slows down the page's maneuverability.
 It's your choice.
-A few Mb of load time versus not being able to scroll smoothly.
+A few Kb more load time vs choppy scrolling.